A Note From Our Chair

 At its recent Strategic Planning session, the Board of Directors of the Coalition of Oklahoma Breastfeeding Advocates unanimously voted to adopt a new set of goals and tactics to align COBA’s focus and priorities with our mission and current capacity.

-Events for Advocates & Professionals
+Upcoming Events for Advocates & Professionals